learning-zone/react-basics/README.md

 ## Q. ***Why you get "Router may have only one child element" warning?***

-React router dom throws the error that a router may have only one child element if more than 1 routes are defined without enclosing them in `<div>` or `<switch>`.
+React router dom throws the error that a router may have only one child element if more than one routes are defined without enclosing them in `<div>` or `<switch>`.

 Generally, navigation is used over the whole application.
 That\'s why component like **BrowserRouter** or **Router** expects that the top level component like App, should be enclosed in them.
 They do not expect multiple routes to be listed in them as children.